kyounger/casc-plugin-dependency-calculation/README.md

 Using the `-A` will create the plugin catalog using `ec2-fleet` only, thus creating the correct `plugins.yaml` and `plugin-catalog.yaml` for that particular version of CI.

 Further examples will be added to the examples folder at a later date.

+## NEW: Effective Bundle Management

+The plugin dependency management has now been integrated with a new [generate-effective-bundles.sh](./utils/generate-effective-bundles.sh) script.

+See the example page [generating effective bundles](./examples/workflow-generating-effective-bundles/README.md) for more details.

 ## Usage